-More info about the history of St. Agatha and the Chapel can be found at the official website.
+More info about the history of St. Agatha and the Chapel can be found here.

 #20 Nunnery of St Benedict – a medieval hospital for women

-The Benedictine nuns arrived in Malta in the early 15th century with the adjacent monastery of St. Peter being built around 1418.
+The Benedictine nuns arrived in Malta in the early 15th century.

 The nunnery operated as a medieval hospital for women; nowadays, around 20 nuns live in isolation devoting their life to prayer.